apeli23/infiniteframe/documentation.md

 ## Setting Up the Sample Project

 In your frame, create a new nextjs app: `npx create-next-app infiniteframe`.
 Head to your root directory `cd infinite frame`

 We will begin by setting up [Cloudinary](https://cloudinary.com/?ap=em) in the backend.

-Create or log into your own cloudinary account through this [link](https://cloudinary.com/console).
-Cloudinary will provide you with a dashboard containing enviroment variable to intergrate to your project.
+Create or log into your cloudinary account through this [link](https://cloudinary.com/console).
+Cloudinary will provide you with a dashboard containing environment variables to integrate into your project.

-Start by including `cloudinary` in your project dependancies `npm install cloudinary`.
+Start by including `cloudinary` in your project dependencies `npm install cloudinary`.

 Create a file named `.env.local` in your root directory and paste the following code.